CALL CENTER: 800-339-4661

 Mandated Reporters

-Mandated reporters include any person who has assumed full or partial responsibility for the needs or care of an elder or dependent adult.
+Mandated reporters include persons below who take full or partial responsibility for the needs or care of an elder or dependent adult:

 - Health practitioners